On the notions of upper and lower density

 It is not difficult to check that the dual of $\mathfrak p^\ast$ is the function

 which we refer to as the lower P\'olya density on $\HHb$.
-Among other things, $\mathfrak p^\ast$ has found a number of remarkable applications in analysis, see e.g. \cite{Pol} and \cite{Lev}, but what is perhaps more interesting in the frame of the present work is that $\mathfrak p^\ast$ is an upper density in the sense of our definitions: This follows from Proposition \ref{prop:pointwise_limits} and the fact that $\mathfrak p^\ast$ is the pointwise limit of the real net of the $\alpha$-densities on $\HHb$, see \cite[Theorem 4.3]{LMS}.
-(Incidentally, we wonder if $\mathfrak p^\ast$ is also the \textit{uniform} limit of the same net, and do not know the answer.) \end{example}
+Among other things, $\mathfrak p^\ast$ has found a number of remarkable applications in analysis and economic theory (see, e.g., \cite{Pol}, \cite{Lev}, \cite{Leo17}, and \cite{Mar}), but what is perhaps more interesting in the frame of the present work is that $\mathfrak p^\ast$ is an upper density in the sense of our definitions: This follows from Proposition \ref{prop:pointwise_limits} and the fact that $\mathfrak p^\ast$ is the pointwise limit of the real net of the upper $\alpha$-densities on $\HHb$, see \cite[Theorem 4.3]{LMS}. \end{example}